trylock/viewer/src/docs/articles/developer/query.md

 ### Nested queries

 The compiler will automatically flatten nested queries (including query views).

-TODO: how?
+Conditions in the `where` clause are joined using the `and` operator.
+Order of the outer query is used (for example: `select (select a order by b) order by c` will be ordered by `c` only).

 ### Set operators